Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 14. Installing the MongoDB database (MongoDB Community Edition) and connecting it to the project.

-The actions in this section will be based on the official documentation MongoDB.
+The actions in this part will be based on the official Documentation MongoDB.

 Enter the command: